 top of page

-As an artist I am focused on evolution, connection and creation.
-I’ve always experimented; through that exploration I found Batik.
 The Batik process is traditionally done on fabric with dyes and hot wax.
 I combine the traditional process with contemporary encaustic tools and water-soluble pigments to create batik paintings on rice paper.

 I begin with a beautiful piece of handmade rice paper; vibrant pigment is painted on.
 I alternate applying layers of paint and hot melted opaque wax.
 The hot wax is unforgiving, and resists the paint.